 The wetter seasons are affecting roadside vegetation in the Hughes Creek Catchment .
 Exotic weeds and grasses have taken advantage of the favorable conditions this spring and the ‘weediness’ of roadsides is alarming .
 Remnant roadside wildflowers and native grasses are being smothered by thistles , phalaris, St Johns wort , nightshade , stink weed and heaps more bad species.
 We decided to take action along our section of the Weibye Track .
 Armed with a simple machette we set off to chop thistle .
 The plan was to chop the plants and remove them before they went to seed.
 Three kilometres of roadside yielded quite a load of thistle .
 Where to dispose of the plants was a dilemma because the seed heads can ripened and disperse after cutting .
 Their final resting place was under an old futon mattress on our burning heap.
 I found it quite satisfying slashing their thick juicy stems through with one well-aimed blow , good Sunday morning excercise really !

 Become a contributorIf you'd like to post your own photos & observations about the Strathbogie Ranges visit the 'About' page.

 Search this blogIf you're looking for something particular, just type the term, or name into the Search box and 'search'.

-Post CategoriesAnimals Beetles Birds boho south butterfly Community Event Cultural heritage Dams European history Frogs Ground layer plants Habitat Insects Invertebrates Landcare Mammals Moths Mt Wombat Orchids Plants Reptile roadsides Rocky outcrops Ruffy Shrub layer plants Strathbogie Trees Uncategorized Wetlands Wildflowers
+Post CategoriesAnimals Beetles Birds boho south butterfly Community Event Cultural heritage Dams European history Frogs Ground layer plants Habitat Insects Invertebrates Landcare Mammals Moths Mt Wombat Orchids Plants Reptile roadkill roadsides Ruffy Shrub layer plants Strathbogie Trees Uncategorized Wetlands Wildflowers